dieg0-a/posagentpro/README.md

 # POS Agent PRO

+This page is deprecated, refer to the [Project Website](https://dieg0-a.github.io/posagent-home/).

 ## Motivation

 If you came to this site it's probably because you're aware of the excellent POS (Point of Sale) interface featured